ECP-WarpX/impactx/docs/source/theory/intro.rst

 * **chromatic or paraxial approximation:** obtained by expanding the Hamiltonian through terms of degree 2 in the transverse phase space variables, while retaining the nonlinear dependence on the energy variable pt
 * **exact Hamiltonian:** obtained using the exact nonlinear Hamiltonian

-* **tracking through lattice optics:** is treated through linear order with respect to the reference particle

-  * **velocity spread:** the above linearization implies that, when solving space-charge effects, we assume that the relative spread of velocities of particles in the beam is negligible compared to the velocity of the reference particle

 Space Charge (Poisson Solver)
 """""""""""""""""""""""""""""

+  * **velocity spread:** when solving space-charge effects, we assume that the relative spread of velocities of particles in the beam is negligible compared to the velocity of the reference particle

 * **electrostatic in the bunch frame:** we assume there are no retardation effects and we solve the Poisson equation in the bunch frame